 This may not be the right approach for your institution.
 In that case, partnering with companies offering the specific services you seek might make the most sense.

 Our company also offers several of the above programs & services.
 We would be happy to start a conversation with a 15 minute introductory chat.
-From there, you can decide if there might be a fit and what the next steps might be.
+From there, you can decide if there might be a fit and what the next steps would be in your world.

 Subscribe to this blog by entering your e-mail in the box to the right.
 We’ll keep you in the loop on how to best serve your clientele across a wide range of services.

 Blogger.
 Speaker.
 Futurist.
 Part-time Jedi.